thebjtfellow/the-educator-CAD/README.md

 # the-educator-CAD
 CAD files for main components.
-CNC aluminum for the most part
+CNC aluminum metric sizes

+The PDF drawings are for the tapped holes only, they are not detailed manufacturing drawings.